 You can’t use Dark Mode

-Windows 10 came with a host of new features, including the popular ‘Dark mode‘.
+Windows 10 has many new features, including the popular ‘Dark mode‘.
 Although Dark mode isn’t a mandatory setting, it can help improve your browsing experience, especially if you’re the type that spends hours on end behind a PC either for work or entertainment.

 2. You won’t get crucial security updates

-Windows 10 is different from its predecessors in that it requires regular mandatory updates.
-Although these updates can prove annoying for most users, they play a pivotal role in keeping hackers and malicious users at bay.
+Windows 10 differs from its predecessors in requiring regular mandatory updates.
+Although these updates can prove annoying for most users, they are pivotal in keeping hackers and malicious users at bay.

-Users with a licensed copy of Windows 10 are usually eligible for security updates that help prevent malware, viruses, and a host of other cyber threats from attacking their respective systems.
+Users with a licensed copy of Windows 10 are usually eligible for security updates that help prevent malware, viruses, and other cyber threats from attacking their respective systems.

-However, when using an unactivated copy of Windows 10, you won’t receive all of these critical updates, meaning you might miss out on the latest security updates.
+However, you won’t receive all these critical updates when using an unactivated copy, meaning you might miss out on the latest security updates.